cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpstate.md

 # gpstate

-Shows the status of a running Greenplum Database system.
+Shows the status of a running Cloudberry Database system.

 ## Synopsis